 Unfortunately, there is little you can do at home to treat alcohol poisoning.
 And home remedies — such as drinking coffee or taking a cold shower — are ineffective.
 Alcohol poisoning is an emergency best handled by professionals in a hospital setting.

 In the hospital, the person will be monitored closely until the alcohol clears their system.
 They’ll likely be placed on their side, to prevent them from choking if they vomit.
 If they’re having trouble breathing on their own, they may need to have a breathing tube inserted and a machine will temporarily breathe for them.

 Most likely, they’ll have an IV inserted that will allow them to receive fluids to prevent or treat dehydration or correct electrolyte imbalances.
 Sometimes, an alcohol overdose can lead to hypoglycemia, or low blood-sugar levels, which can lead to seizures.
 If that happens, IV glucose will be administered.

 Unfortunately, there is no quick fix for alcohol poisoning.
 Generally, it takes several hours for a person to recover from alcohol toxicity.
 It can take even longer if a person suffers complications or long-term damage.

 A person suffering from kidney problems or liver failure will have a harder time recovering from alcohol poisoning.
 And severe cases of alcohol poisoning can lead to permanent brain damage, liver damage and other health problems.

 While regular heavy drinkers often have a higher tolerance to alcohol, it won’t prevent them from developing alcohol poisoning.
-In fact, 30 percent of alcohol-poisoning deaths are attributed to alcohol dependence, according to the Centers for Disease Control.
+In fact, 30% of alcohol poisoning deaths are attributed to alcohol dependence, according to the Centers for Disease Control.